-The goal of Biology 422 is to provide (i) an exploration of the field of Conservation Biology, (ii) a critical assessment of conservation issues and solutions, (iii) hands-on experience in addressing a conservation issue, exposure to various career options in Conservation Biology.
+The goal of Biology 422 is to provide (i) an exploration of the field of Conservation Biology, (ii) a critical assessment of conservation issues and solutions, (iii) hands-on experience in addressing a conservation issue, (iv) experience presenting and discussing conservation problems, (v) exposure to various career options in Conservation Biology.
 The course will review the foundations of Conservation Biology, major threats to biodiversity, approaches to solving conservation problems, and societal challenges for conservation.
 Tutorials will highlight controversial issues in conservation, providing students opportunities to critically assess issues and solutions by applying approaches and concepts discussed in lecture.